CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates and other updates: New and updated atomic models

 \subsection{Silicon isoelectronic sequence: Fe XIII}

-\cite{zhang_etal:2021ApJS..257...56Z} carried out a large-scale MCDHF atomic structure calculation for \ion{Fe}{xiii}, providing theoretical energies that are generally close to the experimental energies, typically within a few hundreds of cm$^{-1}$. \cite{zhang_etal:2021ApJS..257...56Z} reviewed previous studies and confirm the new identifications suggested by \cite{delzanna:2012_sxr1} (based on the \citet{delzanna:2011_fe_13} calculations) for the $n=4 \to n=3$ transitions, with one exception.
-We adopt the \cite{zhang_etal:2021ApJS..257...56Z} identification.
-The $n=4 \to n=3$ transitions fall in the soft X-ray region of 50~\AA\ -- 150~\AA.
+\cite{zhang_etal:2021ApJS..257...56Z} carried out a large-scale MCDHF atomic structure calculation for \ion{Fe}{xiii}, providing theoretical energies that are generally close to the experimental energies, typically within a few hundreds of cm$^{-1}$. \cite{zhang_etal:2021ApJS..257...56Z} reviewed previous studies and confirm all the new identifications suggested by \cite{delzanna:2012_sxr1} (based on the \citet{delzanna:2011_fe_13} calculations) for the $n=4 \to n=3$ transitions, with one exception.
+This involves the strongest line of this transition array, with the new calculations. \cite{delzanna:2012_sxr1} pointed out three possible wavelengths, at 76.113, 76.507, and 76.867~\AA, and chose the 76.507~\AA.
+However, this wavelength differs by 0.35~\AA\ from the ab-initio MCDHF value, while the 76.867~\AA\ line only by 0.015~\AA, so \cite{zhang_etal:2021ApJS..257...56Z} suggested this new identification, which we adopt.
+Several new tentative identifications were also suggested by \cite{zhang_etal:2021ApJS..257...56Z} but are not adopted here, as further experimental studies are needed to confirm them.

-A few weak EUV transitions from the 3s 3p$^2$ 3d levels were tentatively identified by \cite{delzanna:2011_fe_13} and assigned experimental wavelengths, for their potential importance in analysing Hinode EIS observations.
+A few weak EUV transitions from the 3s 3p$^2$ 3d levels were tentatively identified by \cite{delzanna:2011_fe_13} and assigned experimental wavelengths, for their potential importance in analyzing Hinode EIS observations.
 However, the analysis carried out by \citet{zhang_etal:2021ApJS..257...56Z} provides evidence for alternative identifications.
 Some of them have been adopted for the present version, while other tentative identifications have not been included.
 However, we are providing as `best' energies those from Zhang et al., hence the expected wavelengths should be close to the experimental ones.